Acala-EVM-Dapps/Acala-PolkaWorld-Dapp-Hackathon-2022/applications/hotpot/README.md

 ### Future Plans

 Here is a detailed milestone for our project.
+We are dedicated to maintain this project after the hackathon.

 **Milestone 1 (Proof-of-concept stage/Hackathon Stage)**